 7. 14% of all harassment charges are filed by individuals providing accommodation and food services.

-8. 12% of all sexual harassment reports are not acknowledged by supervisors.
+8. 12% of all sexual harassment reports occurred daily or weekly.

-Even more troubling is the fact that while most incidents are acknowledged, up to 31% of people say that no action was taken.
+Stats on sexual harassment show that more than one in ten cases are occurring on a daily or weekly basis.
+Even more troubling is the fact that while most incidents are acknowledged, up to 31% of people say that no action was taken even though incidents occurred frequently.

 Intimidation is a key factor here as most individuals state this is the number one reason why some cases are not taken into account or acted upon.